Questions and Answers¶

 Bugs and Feature Requests¶

-Please use the issue tracker on GitHub for bug reporting and requesting a new feature.
+NURBS-Python project uses the issue tracker on GitHub for reporting bugs and requesting for a new feature.
+Please use the provided templates on GitHub.

 I try to keep the API (name and location of the functions, class fields and member functions) backward-compatible during minor version upgrades.
 During major version upgrades, the API change might not be backward-compatible.
 However, these changes will be kept minor and therefore, the users can update their code to the new version without much hassle.
 All of these changes, regardless of minor or major version upgrades, will be announced on the CHANGELOG file.